 - Don’t worry about your finances, seek help.
 Contact SUBU Advice for help with budgeting or apply for a part-time job through MyCareerHub.

 - Most students find their homesickness fades and do not need formal wellbeing support.
-However, if homesickness is affecting your ability to take part in social or academic activities, consider contacting Student Wellbeing.
+However, if homesickness is affecting your ability to take part in social or academic activities, consider contacting our Student Support & Engagement Team, Student Wellbeing, Faith & Reflection or SUBU Advice.

 (Note: With thanks to the University of Warwick Counselling Service)